Does Jamaica Have Its Own Language

 The Roots of Patois: A Historical Tapestry

 The story of Jamaican Patois is deeply intertwined with the history of Jamaica itself.
 During the transatlantic slave trade, people from various West African regions were forcibly brought to the island.
-These enslaved Africans, speaking diverse languages, needed a way to communicate with each other and with their English-speaking enslavers.
+Even so, these enslaved Africans, speaking diverse languages, needed a way to communicate with each other and with their English-speaking enslavers.
 This led to the development of a pidgin, a simplified form of language used for basic communication.

 Defining Features: Grammar, Pronunciation, and Vocabulary